 Brooks Faculty Fellows

 Faculty who conduct research, teach sports-related courses, or provide service to the sports industry are invited to formerly affiliate with the institute as Brooks Faculty Fellows.
 Along with the four Legacy Professors, these faculty constitute the institute’s Board of Faculty.
-Fellows are appointed for three-year terms, renewable if faculty members remain actively engaged in the mission of the institute.
+Current fellows should remain actively engaged in the mission of the Institute.

 SKYE ARTHUR-BANNING